 1994 visit to the

-Indologist, Harry Falk, declaring that the Piprahwa finds are Asokan (the first
+Harry Falk, declaring that the Piprahwa finds are Asokan (the first Indologist

 Among the Piprahwa items retained by the Peppe family was a glass phial half-full of ‘petrified’ rice grains, and according to the label affixed to it this rice was ‘found at the Piprahwa stupa’.
 Since there was no rice found in the stone coffer it is evident that this rice came from the stupa’s bricks, which are ‘full of rice-husks’ we are told.
 In 2006, samples of the rice were subjected to carbon-dating tests by two separate laboratories, and yielded dates between 20-220 CE.
 29 This thus dates the bricks (and thus the stupa’s construction) to within the Kushan era – i.e. several centuries after Asoka – and thereby not only gives a date when the stone coffer was interred within the stupa, but dates the coffer’s contents also.

 Also among the Peppe collection are over thirty ‘sarira’, small, pearl-like objects that are said to occur during cremation.
 30 Since this collection is now being offered for sale, I have proposed that these items be radiocarbon-dated to determine their age.
 It is, of course, quite certain that no-one else’s remains would have been interred along with those of the Buddha, and there can surely be no ‘spiritual’ objections to such testing either, given that the Buddha’s own disciples saw no problem with incinerating his entire body during his cremation!
 Whatever the event, I was informed by a member of the Peppe family that unnamed American sources were engaged in investigating the problem using extensive academic resources and ‘cutting-edge’ science, and that the world will be appraised of their conclusions in due course.
 That was in April 2014, and the resultant silence is deafening, given that a 5th century BCE dating would bring inconceivable financial rewards as a result.
-Since a century of academic wrangling over Piprahwa has merely succeeded in producing educated guesswork – ‘he says she says’ - it is now patently evident that only the selfsame cold, rigorous science which dated that contentious Shroud of Turin can successfully establish whether these items are as old as they are alleged to be.
-The same dating tests which were performed on the Shroud should now be applied to these items also, and an independent referee should be appointed to oversee the project.
+Since a century of academic statements on Piprahwa have yielded merely educated guesswork – ‘he says she says’ - it is now patently evident that only the selfsame cold, rigorous science that dated that contentious Shroud of Turin can successfully establish whether these items are as old as they are alleged to be.
+The dating tests which were performed on the Shroud should now be applied to these items also, and an independent referee should be appointed to oversee the project.
 With rigorous protocols being duly observed, three sarira specimens should be taken at random from the Peppe collection, and sent to the three international laboratories which tested for the Shroud.
 It is now incumbent upon those who are making these extraordinary claims to scientifically validate them accordingly, so let them test those sarira openly and transparently, and resolve this vexatious matter once and for all.

 © T. A. Phelps, 2008.
 Comments on this article would be most welcome.
 Please address them to Terry Phelps at firstname.lastname@example.org